robriks/nouns-wave-protocol/README.md

 ## Usage

-The PropLot protocol core contract provides numerous convenience functions to improve offchain devX by returning values relevant for developing offchain components.
+The Wave protocol core contract provides numerous convenience functions to improve offchain devX by returning values relevant for developing offchain components.

 ### To view the current minimum votes required to submit an onchain proposal to Nouns governance